Limits on scalar-induced gravitational waves from the stochastic background by pulsar timing array observations: Acknowledgements

 \section{Acknowledgements}

-We thanks to Zhao-Qiang Shen for helpful discussion.
-This work is supported in part by National Key R\&D Program of China (2021YFC2203100), by CAS Young Interdisciplinary Innovation Team (JCTD-2022-20), by NSFC (11875113, 11961131007, 12261131497, 12003029, 11833005, 12192224), by 111 Project for "Observational and Theoretical Research on Dark Matter and Dark Energy" (B23042), by Fundamental Research Funds for Central Universities, by CSC Innovation Talent Funds, by USTC Fellowship for International Cooperation, by USTC Research Funds of the Double First-Class Initiative, by CAS project for young scientists in basic research (YSBR-006).
+We thank Qing-Guo Huang, Shi Pi, Misao Sasaki, Zhao-Qiang Shen, and Chi Zhang for the valuable discussion.
+This work is supported in part by the National Key R\&D Program of China (2021YFC2203100), by CAS Young Interdisciplinary Innovation Team (JCTD-2022-20), by NSFC (11875113, 11961131007, 12261131497, 12003029, 11833005, 12192224), by Innovation and Talent Introduction Base for Ministry of Education and Ministry of Science and Technology for "Observational and Theoretical Research on Dark Matter and Dark Energy" (B23042), by Fundamental Research Funds for Central Universities, by the Disposizione del Presidente INFN n.
+24433 in INFN Sezione di Milano, by China Postdoctoral Science Foundation under grant No. 2023TQ0355, by CSC Innovation Talent Funds, by USTC Fellowship for International Cooperation, by USTC Research Funds of the Double First-Class Initiative, by CAS project for young scientists in basic research (YSBR-006).